95348953489345893524897/pvprepo/information/movement.md

 Since all of the videos from Libre's guide are privated, I'll attempt to explain and give videos for all the propfly techniques in the section below: <br/>
 ## Basics of Propfly:
 Propfly is incredibly simple.
 When you practice enough, you will find it is simple too.
-Visit the [propkill servers](https://github.com/95348953489345893524897/configs/edit/main/information/movement.md#propkillprop-fly-friendly-servers) to practice. <br/>
+Visit the [propkill servers](https://github.com/95348953489345893524897/configs/edit/main/information/movement.md#propkillpropfly-friendly-servers) to practice. <br/>
 ### Binds
-Binds are obviously important to getting good at prop-fly.
+Binds are obviously important to getting good at propfly.
 I recommend that you have binds for AT LEAST a launching prop and a locker prop in your config to still allow for some versatility of movement.<br/>
 <br/>
 Bind prop spawn:<br/>
 ```bind %KEY% "gm_spawn %PROPMODELNAME%"``` <br/>